H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 accountable to specific communities in West Virginia.
 From a systems perspective, identity appears as:

-- **Identifiers** in PostgreSQL tables and ChromaDB metadata, connecting people, places, and institutions.
+- **Identifiers** in PostgreSQL tables and ChromaDB metadata (★ 40 active collections / 6,675,442 total vectors — March 28 full audit), connecting people, places, and institutions.
 - **Identity‑focused services** such as `jarvis-i-containers` and `TruthValidator` that interpret and enforce identity constraints at run time.
 - **Canonical statements** such as "I serve the community" and "I speak truth"